I Still Haven't Found What I'm Looking For: The Chimes version

-Scottish band the Chimes released a cover version of "I Still Haven't Found What I'm Looking For" in May 1990.
+Scottish band the Chimes released a cover version of "I Still Haven't Found What I'm Looking For" in May 1990 by CBS Records.
 It was released as the third single from their only album, The Chimes (1990), and reached No. 2 in Norway and No. 6 in the United Kingdom, Ireland, and New Zealand.
-Bono from U2 commented that the Chimes' version was the "only cover version he had heard that he enjoyed and did the original justice", adding, "at last someone's come along to sing it properly".

 Critical reception

-Stewart Mason from AllMusic described the song as "gospel-tinged", adding that it "finds new levels of power in that overplayed song, and its inclusion makes perfect thematic and musical sense instead of being the desperate plea for chart attention it might have been in less capable hands."
-Bill Coleman from Billboard declared it as the "perfect cover version", and a "tasteful, contemporary R&B treatment of a pop favorite [that] may be this U.K. threesome's key to a stateside breakthrough.
+Stewart Mason from AllMusic described the song as "gospel-tinged", noting that it "finds new levels of power in that overplayed song, and its inclusion makes perfect thematic and musical sense instead of being the desperate plea for chart attention it might have been in less capable hands."
+Bill Coleman from Billboard magazine named it the "perfect cover version", and a "tasteful, contemporary R&B treatment of a pop favorite [that] may be this U.K. threesome's key to a stateside breakthrough.
 Multiformat exposure is well-deserved."
 Dave Haynes from Calgary Herald complimented it as a "sultry reworking" and the "most interesting cut" of the album.
 Ernest Hardy from Cashbox viewed it as "a moving cover", that "should be their entry into the big time."

 Chris Roberts from Melody Maker wrote, "I still don't realise it's that horrible U2 song because I'm enjoying it immensely.
 Somehow the Chimes, gradually evolving into the most consistent of Brit soul bands, have transformed the sub-Dylan turkey into a smoochy summery thing that claws into your spinal cord and hangs there like a first kiss, purring."
 David Giles from Music Week stated, "This is a luxurious cover which wraps a huge voice in a Soul II Soul style backing to heart-stirring effect."
 Miranda Sawyer from Smash Hits noted Pauline Henry's "remarkable voice", describing the song as "classy" and "a lovely, lazy Soul II Soul-style groover."
 She added that it's "the sort of tune that makes you think of sappy summer things.
 Warm sea, sandy shores, coasting about on your bike down leafy lanes."